zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/data-annotation-attributes/timestamp-attribute.md

 ---
-title: The TimeStamp Attribute
+title: The Timestamp Attribute
-description: Usage of the TimeStamp Attribute in Entity Framework Core
+description: Usage of the Timestamp Attribute in Entity Framework Core
 canonical: /configuration/data-annotation-attributes/timestamp-attribute
 status: Published
-lastmod: 2023-02-28
+lastmod: 2025-07-11
 ---

-# EF Core TimeStamp Attribute
+# EF Core Timestamp Attribute

-The `TimeStamp ` attribute is used to specify that a property should take part in [concurrency management](/concurrency).
+The `Timestamp` attribute is used to specify that a property should take part in [concurrency management](/concurrency).

-The `TimeStamp` attribute is only valid if applied to a property that is a byte array.
+The `Timestamp` attribute is only valid if applied to a property that is a byte array.
 How this is implemented is dependent on the current database provider.
 In SQL Server, this will map to a `rowversion` type.

 ```csharp
 public class Author